vuejs/vuepress/packages/docs/docs/faq/README.md

 ## When do I need to use `enhanceAppFiles`?

 1. I want to execute some code on the client side automatically.
-2. I don't have need for reuse of this module.
+2. I don't have a need for reuse of this module.

 **Example:**